 The ceiling of the beautiful “Floating Pavilion” is painted in Klungkung style.
 Again, the different rows of paintings deal with various subjects.
 The first row is based on the astrological calendar, the second on the folk tale of Pan and Men Brayut and their children, and the upper rows on the adventures of the hero Sutasoma

-We are very happy to be lead and show the attractions you visit so that will also show places that are still unique attractions such as Balinese dance, Balinese customs, Panorama Bali and deliver the By-by Bali's price is very cheap.
+We are very happy to be lead and show the attractions you visit so that will also show places that are still unique attractions such as Balinese dance, Balinese customs, Panorama Bali and Local Handicrafts with Bali’s price is very cheap.
 And you can design a tour or a tour that will visit.

 Don’t waste your time…